burlachenkok/exploring-python3/python_details.md

 # Philosophy of Python

-If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read output from the following command:
+If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read the output from the following command:
 ```bash
 python -c "import this"
 ```
-This provides a point of view of the world from the point of view of Python language.
+This provides a point of view of the world from the point of view of Python.

 # How to start Interpreter